CrowdTangle/API/README.md

-## Welcome to the CrowdTangle API
+## Welcome to the CrowdTangle API!

-Head over to [our documentation](https://github.com/CrowdTangle/API/wiki) to get started!
+Head over to [our exciting documentation](https://github.com/CrowdTangle/API/wiki) to get started!